wkerekes-godaddy/betterpd/README.md

 # Your PagerDuty user ID (from your profile URL)
 user_id = ""

+# This field is only used if you have a free Pagerduty account.
+# For paid accounts, leave this section commented out.
 # Your PagerDuty email (used as 'From' header for ack/resolve)
 #user_email = ""